Seth Godin

 Appointed/Elected Director

 The centers of our communities are its parks and schools.
 William brings the value of local government experience and relationships to the park district.
-His expertise will improve efficiency and services for our neighborhood parks to make them safe and inviting places for our families.
+He advises the board and staff on budgets, communications, policy and safety.
+He chairs subcommittees for communications and for safety.
+His expertise will improve policies and services for our neighborhood parks to make them safe and inviting places for our families.

 Appointed Commissioner